Daniel Scioli: Political career

 Scioli's political career took off in 1997, when he ran for a seat in the Argentine Chamber of Deputies on behalf of the Justicialist Party in the City of Buenos Aires.
 He was elected and on December 10 of that year he became a Deputy in the Argentine Congress.
 He was nominated president of the Sports Committee of the House for a two-year tenure, a nomination that was renewed for another two-year period on the basis of a unanimous vote.

 Having been re-elected as a Deputy in 2001, in December 2001 he became a minister as the Secretary of Sports and Tourism.

 In 2003 the formula Kirchner-Scioli running on the Front for Victory ticket won the presidential election.
 Thus Scioli became Argentina's vice-president and the President of the Senate.

 In 2007, upon Néstor Kirchner's retirement as president, Daniel Scioli was elected Governor of the Province of Buenos Aires, considered one of the most influential political jobs in Argentina.
 Following disappointing results for the ruling Front for Victory (FPV) in the June 28, 2009, mid-term elections, Scioli replaced Kirchner as President of the Justicialist Party (to which the FPV belongs).

 Scioli was the FPV candidate in the 2015 Argentine presidential election, and was endorsed by incumbent President Cristina Fernández de Kirchner.
 The initial polls pointed him as a favourite, with some predicting he would win enough votes to win outright and avoid a ballotage.
 However, he only narrowly won the first round, forcing him into a ballotage against Buenos Aires mayor Mauricio Macri.
 The ballotage round was held on November 22.
 Scioli narrowly lost to Macri, and conceded the race with 70% of the votes counted.

+In March 2020 President Alberto Fernández nominated him to be the new Ambassador of Argentina to Brazil.
+The Senate accepted his nomination on 26 June 2020.

+In June 2022 the government of Alberto Fernández offered him the position of Minister of Productive Development after the previous minister, Matías Kulfas, resigned over a scandal related to the bidding to build the Néstor Kirchner gas pipeline.
+A position which he ultimately accepted.

+Scioli would end up leaving the Ministry of Productive Development on 3 August of the same year, 43 days after being appointed to the office.

+After leaving the Ministry he returned to his previous role as the Ambassador to Brazil on 9 September 2022.
+After the 2023 general election the government of President Javier Milei would retain him as the Ambassador to Brazil.

+On 30 January 2024 Scioli was designated by the government of President Javier Milei to become the Secretary of Tourism, Environment and Sport.